32 years after body found in Kansas, victim is identified

-TOPEKA, Kan. – Authorities have identified the remains of a homicide victim whose body was found more than three decades ago in 1987 in Marion County, Kansas.
+TOPEKA, Kan.
+(KSNW) – Authorities have identified the remains of a homicide victim whose body was found more than three decades ago in 1987 in Marion County.

-On September 21, 1987, a county road crew discovered human remains off 290th St., a rural road near Lincolnville, Kan.
+On September 21, 1987, a county road crew discovered human remains off 290th St., a rural road near Lincolnville.

 The investigation found the female victim had been murdered.
 Typical methods used to identify remains were unsuccessful since the remains were badly decomposed.